 Fairytale syndrome is a certified relationship killer.
 Every relationship has a honeymoon phase, and it’s a lot of fun, but it’s not the basis for a long-term relationship.

-Prepare yourself for a real-world relationship instead of a fairytale and you won’t be disappointed.
-In fact, you’ll be ready for a fulfilling relationship that embraces the everyday instead of rejecting it.
+Prepare yourself for a real-world relationship instead of a fairytale, and you won’t be disappointed.
+You’ll be ready for a fulfilling relationship that embraces the everyday instead of rejecting it.

 6. Be loyal and respectful